Images in Quick Deploy

 The Citrix prepared images have a current Citrix Virtual Delivery Agent (VDA) and troubleshooting tools installed.
-The VDA is the communication mechanism between your users’ machines and the Citrix Cloud infrastructure that manages the service.
+The VDA is the communication mechanism between your users’ machines and the Citrix Cloud infrastructure that manages Citrix DaaS (formerly Citrix Virtual Apps and Desktops service).
 Images provided by Citrix have a CITRIX notation.

-Citrix prepared images are not available in the service’s Full Configuration interface.
+Citrix prepared images are not available in Citrix DaaS’s Full Configuration interface.

 You can also import and use your own image from Azure.